sunilkumarn/technical/source/_posts/2014-01-24-rubymotion-using-progresshud-while-making-http-calls.markdown

 With Rubymotion, there are quite a few methods to indicate activities.
 What I have used here is the MBProgressBarHud to indicate an ongoing activity ( an http call in progress )

-The submit button on event 'Touch Up Inside' invokes the action submit_mobile_number.

 ####controller/msisdn_view_controller.rb

     outlet :submitButton, UIButton